ortus-docs/wirebox-docs/mapping_dsl/mapping_extra_attributes.md

 	var iData 	= {};

 	// listen to plugins only
-	if( structKeyExists(attribs, "isPlugin") ){
+	if( structKeyExists(attribs, "handlerPath") ){
 		//Fill-up Intercepted MetaData
-		iData.pluginPath = attribs.pluginPath;
-		iData.custom 	 = attribs.custom;
+		iData.handlerPath = attribs.handlerPath;
 		iData.module 	  = attribs.module;
-		iData.oPlugin    = interceptData.target;
+		iData.oHandler    = interceptData.target;

 		//Fire My Own Custom Interception
-		instance.interceptorService.processState("afterPluginCreation",iData);
+		instance.interceptorService.processState("afterHandlerCreation",iData);
 	}
 }
 ```

 As you can see from this sample, the extra attributes are incredibly essential, as the listener just sends the target object.
-It would take lots of introspection and metadata inspections in order for me to determine if the incoming object is my system's plugin or not.
+It would take lots of introspection and metadata inspections in order to determine certain metadata about an object.
 However, with the extra attributes, it is just a snap!